PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 ## App setup

-The application lives in `main.py`.
-Really I should standardize on using `app.py` based on how Flask prefers things but it's so ingrained into everything at this point.
-Maybe someday I'll do a cleanup pass on that.

-`main.py` is set up with the following facets:
+The application lives in `app.py`, which is set up with basic logging and the following facets:

 ### Publ configuration